Skip to main content

 Glossary

-3. Gross Total Income: Total income from all sources before any deductions under Section 80C to 80U is applied.
+3. Gross Total Income: Total income from all sources before any deductions under the Income Tax Act

-5. Presumptive Taxation Scheme: A simplified tax method where income is declared at a fixed rate without maintaining detailed accounts.
+5. Presumptive Taxation: A simplified tax method where income is declared at a fixed rate without maintaining detailed accounts

 Uncertain About Insurance